abghorba/Robinhood-Trading-Bot/README.md

 of a security is below the VWAP plus some threshold, a buy recommendation is made.
 A sell recommendation is made when the current price of a security is above the VWAP plus some threshold.
 If neither conditions are met, no recommendation is made.

-<h3> Pairs Trading </h3>
-This algorithm involves knowing two securities that are closely related.
-For instance, Coca-Cola and Pepsi would be two closely related securities.
-The intent of the algorithm is to short the overperforming security and go long on the underperforming security.

 <h3> Sentiment Analysis </h3>
 This algorithm sources tweets from the Twitter API that mention a company's name.
 A sentiment analysis is performed on each tweet and a score is assigned which details the negativity, neutrality, or positivity of the sentiment.
 The average sentiment score is taken and if the sentiment is positive a buy